DeathGun122/data_science_job_analysis/Readme.md

 ## Questions to Answer :
 * What are the most demanded skills for the top 3 most popular data roles?
-* How are in-demand skills trending for Data Analysts?
+* How are in-demand skills trending for Data Scientists?
-* How well do jobs and skills pay for Data Analysts?
+* How well do jobs and skills pay for Data Scientists?
-* What is the most optimal skill to learn for Data Analysts?
+* What is the most optimal skill to learn for Data Scientists?
 (High Demand AND High Paying)

-I'll be focusing on Data Scientist roles in India.
+I'll be focusing on US based Data Scientist roles.

 ## Features :
 * Investigating Top Skills in Data Science